MoriARosland/elevator-system/README.md

 [Simulator-v2](https://github.com/TTK4145/Simulator-v2) was used in development of this system, and is the recommended simulator to run the project.

-Install Simulator-v2 locally and follow the readme.
+Install Simulator-v2 locally by following the readme.
 If you are running macOS Sonoma, you will likely encounter a linker error when compiling the simulator using the command from the readme.
 A quick fix can be retreived from [here](https://forum.dlang.org/thread/jwmpdecwyazcrxphttoy@forum.dlang.org).

+To use Simulator-v2, see _Default keyboard controls_ from the [readme](https://github.com/TTK4145/Simulator-v2).

 Each elevator instance should be paired with an elevator-server (eg. simulator).
 This means connecting the elevator to the port of a server.